Skip to content

 Pre-defined sales stages

 The other thing is that the sales process enables you to spend time with the right people.
-There's a number of specific stages and at any point in time you can either tell the prospect that you actually don't think this is a good fit for A, B and C reason or the prospect don't think Hubspot is a good fit for me because of A, B and C reason.
+There are several specific stages and at any point in time, you can either tell the prospect that you don't think this is a good fit for A, B and C reason or the prospect doesn't think Hubspot is a good fit for me because of A, B and C reason.

-You've always giving the prospect and yourself an opportunity to opt-out.
+You've always allowed the prospect and yourself to opt-out.

 Prospecting